AngeloTorano/shf-backend/I.md

 create database name: "healthcare_db"

-then update the .evn file DATABASE_URL=postgresql://postgres:yourpassword@localhost:5432/healthcare_db after creating db right click the db-name the select "Query tool" in VS Code copy the content of file in scripts folder file-name is init-database.sql then paste the content of init-database.sql file in the query tool and run the query tool to create the tables and sample data like user account use for login in the database.
+then update the .evn file DATABASE_URL=postgresql://postgres:yourpassword@localhost:5432/healthcare_db after creating db right click the db-name then select "Query tool" in VS Code copy the content of file in scripts folder file-name is init-database.sql then paste the content of init-database.sql file in the query tool and run the query tool to create the tables and sample data like user account use for login in the database.